-In addition, Blake Austin College students may be required to submit to random drug screening based either on reasonable suspicion that the student is in violation of the Code of Conduct, or because of drug screen requirements of our clinical affiliates.
+In addition, Blake Austin College students may be required to submit to random drug screening based either on reasonable suspicion that the student is in violation of the Code of Conduct.

 Student Health Information and Immunizations

 Students are required to submit immunizations and flu vaccination record.
 Students will be taught workplace safety practices to limit their risk of injury or illness as part of their curriculum and required to take standard precautions at all times to minimize risk of exposure to communicable diseases such as hepatitis, tuberculosis, and HIV/AIDS.
 Students are responsible for all costs associated with health screenings and immunizations.